nextcloud/richdocuments/docs/install.md

 ## Configure the app in Nextcloud

-Go to the Apps section and choose "Office & text" Install the "Collabora Online app"
+Go to the Apps section and choose "Office & text" Install the "Office Online app"
-Admin -> Collabora Online -> Specify the server you have setup before (e.g. "https://office.nextcloud.com")
+Admin -> Office Online -> Specify the server you have setup before (e.g. "https://office.nextcloud.com")

-Congratulations, your Nextcloud has Collabora Online Office integrated!
+Congratulations, your Nextcloud has Office Online Office integrated!

 ## Updating the docker image